-Stable economic growth in Latvia continues with its rates exceeding the EU average.
-From 2011 to 2018, GDP grew by 3.5% per year on average.
+Stable economic growth in Latvia with its rates exceeding the EU average continued until the Covid-19 pandemic.
+From 2013 to 2019, GDP grew by 2.9% per year on average.

-Further economic development depends on the situation in the external environment and progress in reforms.
-Further development of Latvia’s economy will be still closely linked to export possibilities.
-Therefore the highest risk to the growth of Latvia is linked to global economic development.
-Further development of the EU’s common economic space is particularly important.
-In the medium term, economic advantages of Latvia are mainly based on the achieved macroeconomic stability, as a result of which Latvia’s credit ratings have improved, as well as on the efficiency of planned aid programmes of the EU structural funds and on the improvements in the business environment.
+Further economic development in the medium term depends on the situation in the external environment and progress in reforms.
+The highest risk to the growth of Latvia is related to global economic development, in particular stopping of the expansion of the Covid-19 epidemic and the geopolitical situation.
+Further development of the EU’s total economic space is similarly important.
+In the medium term, economic advantages of Latvia are mainly based on the achieved macroeconomic stability, as a result of which Latvia’s credit ratings have improved, as well as on the efficiency of planned aid programmes of the EU funds and on the improvements in the business environment.

 Previous reviews and other publications on economic development can be found here ...